dequelabs/corro/README.md

 ## Rules
 Corro ships with a small but flexible set of rules, and you can extend it with your own by passing a rule object into the constructor.
-If one of your rules has the same name as a built-in rule, your version will take precedence.
+If one of your rules has the same name as a built-in rule, your implementation will override the default.

 The rule object is of the form `{rulename: [rule block]}`, where the rule block contains the following fields: